iMovR Cascade Standing Desk Review

 The Cascade is the most ergonomically advanced member of iMovR’s Freedom Line.
 It boasts iMovR’s patented SteadyType™ technology built into its tabletop, for optimal typing ergonomics while you stand (or walk, if you have a treadmill).
 The basic concept is that while you’re in the upright position (either standing or walking), the most ergonomically neutral, non-straining position for your arms is akin to the posture of a sleeping astronaut – with elbows bent not at 90 angles like most standing desk advertisements show, but with your arms resting closer to your sides and your elbows at wider angles, typically 115 -140 degrees.

 The SteadyType™ keyboard tray is the only keyboard tray on the market that accommodates what ergonomists consider truly neutral arm angles while working in the upright position.
-After testing many of iMovR’s SteadyType-equipped desks in the past (including the Denali, Olympus, and Everest), there is a marked difference in terms of typing endurance especially; a SteadyType-equipped desk allows us to type for hours at a time while a normal flat-surfaced standing desk leads to faster fatigue.
-(SteadyType™ will soon be available as an add-on option for any standing desk in iMovR’s new Elevon Standing Desk Keyboard Tray.)
+After testing many of iMovR’s SteadyType-equipped desks in the past (including the Lander, Denali, Olympus, and Everest), there is a marked difference in terms of typing endurance especially; a SteadyType-equipped desk allows us to type for hours at a time while a normal flat-surfaced standing desk leads to faster fatigue.
+(SteadyType™ is now available as an add-on option for any standing desk in iMovR’s new Elevon Standing Desk Keyboard Tray.)

 The Freedom Base – Exemplary American Innovation